 The Old Man and the Sea is one of Hemingway’s most enduring works.
 Told in language of great simplicity and power, it is the story of an old Cuban fisherman, down on his luck, and his supreme ordeal — a relentless, agonizing battle with a giant marlin far out in the Gulf Stream.

-Here Hemingway recasts, in strikingly contemporary style, the classic theme of courage in the face of defeat, of personal triumph won from loss.
+Here Hemingway recasts, in a strikingly contemporary style, the classic theme of courage in the face of defeat, of personal triumph, won from loss.
 Written in 1952, this hugely successful novella confirmed his power and presence in the literary world and played a large part in his winning the 1954 Nobel Prize for Literature

 “I think it’s fair to say that if we’re talking about the five books that have influenced my life, I think it would be pretty churlish of me to not say Harry Potter and the Sorcerer’s Stone for giving me everything that I have and everything that I will have.”

 A vicious fifteen-year-old droog is the central character of this 1963 classic.
-In Anthony Burgess’s nightmare vision of the future, where the criminals take over after dark, the story is told by the central character, Alex, who talks in a brutal invented slang that brilliantly renders his and his friends’ social pathology.
-A Clockwork Orange is a frightening fable about good and evil, and the meaning of human freedom.
+In Anthony Burgess’s nightmare vision of the future, where the criminals take over after dark, the story is told by the central character, Alex, who talks in a brutal invented slang that brilliantly renders him and his friends’ social pathology.
+A Clockwork Orange is a frightening fable about good and evil and the meaning of human freedom.
 When the state undertakes to reform Alex to “redeem” him, the novel asks, “At what cost?”